mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Content Encryption

-Content to be encrypted is encoded in an PrivateContentTBE structure.
+Content to be encrypted is encoded in a PrivateContentTBE structure.

 ~~~ tls
 struct {